-The most common form is "Wood Shop", wherein students are taught how to cut wood and use power tools such as drills and saws.
-Occasionally, you may see other forms of of Shop Class.
-Such as Metal shop, wherein students work with metal, or Auto Shop where students work with cars (Sometimes Bicycles).
-These may be shown in fiction, but in real life, metal and auto shop is not as common due to expense of supplies.
-Metal&Auto shop may be seen more in vocational schools or community colleges than in middle schools or high schools due to the bigger expenses required for supplies.
+The most common form is wood shop, where students are taught how to cut wood and use power tools such as drills and saws.
+Occasionally, you may see other forms of shop class, such as metal shop, where students work with metal, or auto shop, where students work with cars (or sometimes bicycles).
+These may be shown in fiction, but in real life, metal and auto shop are more often seen in vocational schools or community colleges than in middle schools or high schools due to the bigger expenses required for supplies.

 This is sometimes a compulsory course, but most of the time it's portrayed as an elective class and therefore mostly populated by males who might actually take an interest in it.
 Whenever female characters are shown taking shop, it's either because it's required or they're a tomboy, and this is sometimes shown as being a tomboyish trait.
-Sometimes, shop class is shown as a more masculine version of Home Economics, but there are times where both are required.
+Sometimes, shop class is shown as a more masculine version of home economics, but there are times where both are required.

 Now stop screwing around and add some examples!